ingwerludwig/graha-sarjana-kost-backend/README.md

 | Kadek Ari Dharmika                    | 5025201239 |

-Graha-sarja-kost App is an Implementation of Software Design's Final Project using Laravel 8 on server-side and Vue.js on the client-side
+Graha-sarja-kost App is an Implementation of Software Design's Final Project using Framework Laravel 8 on server-side and Framework Vue.js on the client-side
 Built with Monolith Architecture combined with Repository Design Pattern

 ### Built With